GylleTanken/python-zemismart-roller-shade/README.md

 A simple Python API for controlling Zemismart roller shade.

 ## Example use
 This will connect to the roller shade with the mac address "00:11:22:33:44:55" and the pin 8888, and open the shade.
+The connect method also sends the pin code to the device.
 ```
 import Zemismart